 - One in five end up losing assets, data or money.
-One third have reported specific adverse outcomes or impact regardless.
+One third have reported specific adverse outcomes or impacts regardless.

-- 77% say cyber security is a high priority, and it hasn’t become a higher priority during or due to pandemic.
+- 77% say cybersecurity is a high priority, and it hasn’t become a higher priority during or due to pandemics.